talat-shaheen/vmstate-operator/README.md

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

+**Pre-requisite** Need to login to any image registry and replace registry in the command below
 ### Running on the cluster
 1. Install Instances of Custom Resources: